Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/writing-shaders-urp-basic-unlit-structure.md

     // The SubShader block containing the Shader code.
     SubShader
     {
-        // Tags define when and under which conditions a SubShader block or a pass
+        // SubShader Tags define when and under which conditions a SubShader block or
-        // is executed.
+        // a pass is executed.
         Tags { "RenderType" = "Opaque" "RenderPipeline" = "UniversalRenderPipeline" }

         Pass